pimsmath/vxml_site/content/projects/microbiome/index.md

   * [Juxin Liu](/authors/juxin/), University of Saskatchewan

 ## Problem Statement
+Modern sequencing technologies (e.g., 16S rRNA sequencing) provide a valuable approach to performing large-scale profiling of microbial communities.
-Due to the limitations of modern sequencing technologies (e.g., 16S rRNA sequencing), the sequencing data are compositional, high dimensional, over-dispersed, and zero-inflated.
+Nonetheless, the sequencing data are compositional, over-dispersed, and zero-inflated due to the limitations of modern sequencing technologies.
 There has been an extensive amount of work on how to tackle those challenges.
 This project focuses on how to handle zeros.
 The importance of handling zeros cannot be overstated because almost all different types of downstream analyses (e.g., network analysis) rely on the quality of imputed data.

 To our best knowledge, none of the existing zero-imputation methods make use of the phylogenetic distances.
-The project aims to fill this gap in the literature.
+The proposed project aims to fill this gap in the literature.
 We will first identify the sources of zeros, i.e., biological zeros or sampling zeros.
-We will only impute sampling zeros by borrowing information from the taxa that are closest in the phylogenetic tree.
+We will only impute sampling zeros by borrowing information from the taxa that are phylogenetically closest.

 ### Details
   * **Expected team size**: 2